AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 ---
 ### 1.3.2 Horton's Geomorphological Laws
 In the course Water 1 we introduced the order numbers according to Strahler ([[Strahler Order Numbering]]).
-When a river system is ordered according to Strahler's ordering, we can ask ortselves whether dendritic networks have certain universal characteristics.
+When a river system is ordered according to Strahler's ordering, we can ask ourselves whether dendritic networks have certain universal characteristics.
 For example, we can calculate the number of links/streams in every order: $N_i$ is the number of links/streams of order $i$; $N_{i+1}$ the number of links of order $i+1$, etc.

 If we apply this analysis to a natural catchment, we will discover a notable structure in the data: